-While most are not unknown to butter, many people are still unaware of the ghee benefits.
-But before knowing the difference between these two kinds of butter, let’s first what ghee is and why it is called clarified butter.
+The difference between butter and ghee is one of the vital dietary concerns.
+While most are not unknown of butter, many people are unaware of the ghee benefits.
+But before knowing the difference between these two kinds of butter, let’s first define ghee and why it is clarified butter.

 Ghee is called clarified butter as it is cooked by melting milkfat.
 In this process, the milk solids and protein get removed.
 The making process of ghee creates the main difference between butter and ghee.
 Ghee does not contain milk solids, while butter does.
 Butter contains lactose and casein, but ghee is more clarified and does not contain lactose or casein.

-Ghee is basically dairy rick-free dairy, and it can be consumed by lactose-intolerant people without any risk of good sensitivity.
+Ghee is dairy rick-free dairy, and lactose-intolerant people can consume it without any risk of good sensitivity.
 Both ghee and butter are accepted cooking oils.
-But here also, a difference between ghee and butter exists.
+But here also, a difference between butter and ghee exists.
 Ghee offers a higher smoke point than butter.

 Difference Between Ghee and Butter: smoking point

 Ghee is more stable than butter against high temperatures.
-The smoke point of ghee is 485-degrees Fahrenheit, while butter offers 302-350 degrees Fahrenheit.
-Butter gets burned easier and may add a smoky burned flavor to your food.
+The smoke point of ghee is 485 degrees Fahrenheit, while butter offers 302-350 degrees Fahrenheit.
+Butter gets burned easier and may add a smoky flavor to your food.

-Acrylamide, which is a toxin, is produced less by oils with a higher smoke point.
+Acrylamide, a toxin, is produced less by oils with a higher smoke point.
 It is a chemical compound made when starchy food is prepared at a very high temperature.
 It is assumed that it leads to the formation of harmful free radicals in the body.
-Ghee offers a high smoke point than butter; hence ghee is lesser prone to produce free radicals than butter.
+Ghee offers a higher smoke point than butter; hence, ghee is less prone to produce free radicals than butter.

 Grass-fed ghee offers butyrate support as it contains butyric acid.
 Butyric acid provides dietary support for reducing inflammation, boosting the digestive system, and maintaining a healthy colon.
 Butter has no such colon cleaning power or inflammation healing power.